AppertaFoundation/oe_installer/README.md

 + Edit the file /etc/openeyes/db.conf with your database credentials
 + Edit the /var/www/openeyes/protected/config/local/common.php file with values from your backed up copy
 ```

+## MySQL
+Default access details for the MySQL Database are:

+Port: 3306 (3333 for vagrant)
+Username: openeyes
+Password: openeyes